 Operations, from a security standpoint, will be conducted in conformance with existing regulations and within the framework of Atomic Energy Commission security policy.
-The reactor site is surrounded by a security fence, the gates are manned by the Atomic Energy Commission protective force, and only authorized personnel have admittance.
+The reactor site is surrounded by a security fence and the gates are manned by the Atomic Energy Commission protective force.